rules

 the tickets

+Registration is only complete after the purchase of your ticket and receiving a confirmation email.
 Registrations that do not comply with the Rules will be disregarded.

 deliverables

-What should the final result be?
+What should the final deliverable be?

 hackathon format